UW-Macrostrat/macrostrat/map-staging/README.md

    Replace `${SCRAPER_MODULE}` with one of the modules in [macrostrat/map_staging/scrapers](macrostrat/map_staging/scrapers).

+   The CSV file produced by each of the scrapers contains columns corresponding to command-line arguments and options for `run-pipeline`.

 2. Process the maps listed in the CSV file produced by the previous step by running